 Seasons 1- 3 (Pre-Revival)

 - Anonymous: To prove that not everything pre-season 4 was an outstanding classic, "Sleepy Time" shows that all the characters' Jerkass tendencies went as far as the first season, where after SpongeBob visits the character's dreams and ruins them, and Sandy, showing that she's a Small Name, Big Ego, even in the first season said to him: "Do us all a favor and stay out of our dreams", accompanied by Squidward's "Don't we get enough of you during the day, SpongeBob?!" and everyone, including his so-called "friends" yells at him for getting into their dreams.
 Alright, how did they know that SpongeBob snuck into their dreams where he could've just happened to be in them?!
 I can understand Squidward and all, but the rest of the characters, including Mr Krabs (who back then, cared about SpongeBob, despite his obsession with money) and Sandy?!
-Even Pearl shows up despite the fact that her dream was the only one that Spongebob didn't ruin!
+Even Gary and Pearl show up despite the fact that their dream was the only two that Spongebob didn't ruin!
 That is just the lowest of the low and one of the weaker bunch of the first three seasons!

 - ShinyRaikou: Not the entire episode, but "Pressure" definitely has a Dethroning Moment of Suck.
 Sandy takes off her helmet and suit, throwing them on the ground.
 Note for a moment that she needs those to fucking breathe.
 What do her 'friends' do?
 They laugh at her.
 You can see her lungs shrivel up and they just laugh.
 She finds a pickle jar and puts it on just in time.
 And her friends continue to mock her for it!
 Dude, not funny!
 It doesn't even have the defense of being made after Season 3!